Colorado Elopement Locations and Planning Guide

 While Aspen is a ski town and accessible year-round, we suggest aiming for June through September.
 This ensures that mountain passes, trails, and roads will be open.

-Our Favorite Aspen Elopements
+Sample Aspen Elopements

 San Juan Mountains Elopements

-Ceremony Options in the San Juans
+Ceremony Options in the San Juan Mountains

-Adventure Options in the San Juans
+Adventure Options in the San Juan Mountains

 We like to describe the San Juan mountains as “mean.”
 The mountains in this region are towering, sharp, and unlike anywhere else in the state.